Skip to main content

 In your PBX or carrier console, forward the helpdesk number you advertise to the new Rallied number.
 Test with a single call before pointing production traffic at it.

 To turn the agent off, click the toggle next to ON and confirm.
-Disabling releases the Twilio number, deletes the Vapi assistant, and drops the configuration.
+Disabling releases the phone number and drops the configuration.
 Call history is retained.

 Settings